nayon117/chef-vibes-client/README.md

 ## License

-chef-Note is open-source software licensed under the [MIT License](LICENSE).
+chef-vibes is open-source software licensed under the [MIT License](LICENSE).

 ## Contact Us

 If you have any questions, feedback, or issues, feel free to reach out to us at [your-email@example.com](mailto:your-email@example.com).

-Happy cooking with chef-Note! 🍽️👩‍🍳👨‍🍳
+Happy cooking with chef-Vibes! 🍽️👩‍🍳👨‍🍳

 ---